TimMacy/YouTubeAlchemy/README.md

   - Hide Comment "Reply" Button
   - Hide "YouTube Playables" on the Home Page
   - Hide "Breaking News" on the Home Page
+  - Hide Mix-Playlists on the Home Page
-  - Hide "YouTube Playlists" on the Home Page
+  - Hide Episode-Playlists on the Home Page
   - Hide "Latest YouTube posts" on the Home Page
   - Hide Fundraiser Icons and Panels
   - Hide Mini Player